- Advanced Manufacturing Capabilities

 Wellste: Your Leading Extruded Heat Sink Supplier

-Electronic extruded heat sinks are used in electronic devices like PCB board to prevent overheating.
-Round heat sinks extrusion is often used as led heat sink.
-Small heat sinks are used in computer memory, chipset cooling fan and CPU etc.
+Electronic extruded heat sinks are used in electronic devices like PCB boards to prevent overheating.
+Round heat sinks extrusion is often used as a led heat sink.
+Small heat sinks are used in computer memory, chipset cooling fan and CPU, etc.

-Wellsteare able to customize big heat sinks with width 15.7’’~17.7’’, and we can refund the extrusion tooling fee if the order reaches specific quantities.
-Therefore, Wellste can supply you with extruded heat sinks with outstanding quality and save production procedure cost for you.
+Wellsteare able to customize big heat sinks with a width of 15.7’’~17.7’’, and we can refund the extrusion tooling fee if the order reaches specific quantities.
+Therefore, Wellste can supply you with extruded heat sinks with outstanding quality and save production procedure costs for you.

 Extruded Heat Sink- The Ultimate FAQ Guide

 Heat sinks are an indispensable part of electrical and electronic devices and equipment.
 Heat sinks absorb the heat from devices and release it in the air or fluid.
 You will find heat sinks in-